Many factors such as age, smoking, and other medical conditions can increase your chances of getting pneumonia and having more severe pneumonia.

 Pneumonia can affect people of all ages.
 However, two age groups are at greater risk of developing pneumonia and having more severe pneumonia:

-- Infants who are 2 years old or younger (because their immune systems are still developing during the first few years of life)
+- Infants who are two years old or younger because their immune systems are still developing during the first few years of life.

-Having a weak or suppressed immune system also raises your risk for pneumonia.
-A weak immune system may be the result of a disease such as HIV/AIDS.
-A suppressed immune system may be due to an organ transplant or blood and marrow stem cell transplant, chemotherapy (a treatment for cancer), or long-term steroid use.
+- Have a weak or suppressed immune system due to HIV/AIDS, organ transplant or blood and marrow stem cell transplant, chemotherapy (a treatment for cancer), or long-term steroid use.